Wolf3s/xbmc4xbox-python/python/Doc/distutils/apiref.rst

    .. method:: CCompiler.library_option(lib)

-      Return the compiler option to add *lib* to the list of libraries linked into the shared library or executable.
+      Return the compiler option to add *dir* to the list of libraries linked into the shared library or executable.